 Dr. David Dalin, Senior Research Fellow at Brandeis University, is an ordained rabbi and widely published scholar of American Jewish history.
-Dalin is the author or co-author of 12 books.
+Dalin is the author or co-author of 12 books, including Religion and State in the American Jewish Experience (co-authored with Prof. Jonathan D. Sarna).
 His latest book, Jewish Justices of the Supreme Court, from Brandeis to Kagan, is available now from Brandeis University Press.
 This nationally-acclaimed book was selected as a Finalist for the Jewish Book Council’s 2017 National Jewish Book Award.

 This book is the first history of the eight men and women who have served or currently serve on the United States Supreme Court.
 Dr. David Dalin has taught Jewish studies at several universities and has served as a visiting professor at George Washington University and at the Jewish Theological Seminary.